hyc1230/hyc1230/README.md

 - Learning algorihms
 - Developing my website with something fun
-- Developing the brand new powerful userscript with [OIso-dev](/oiso-developer-team)
+- Developing the brand new powerful userscript with @oiso-developer-team

 ### Languages